 - Manager selection: incorporating best practice incumbent investment managers into your new portfolio where SEI integrates, monitors and takes accountability for these managers

-- Investment style: an effective implementation using a mix of investment style choices, including active or passive, and a choice of investment vehicles
+- Investment style: an effective implementation using a mix of investment style choices, including active, factor or passive, and a choice of investment vehicles

 Myth #4: I’ll pay more.

 An OCIO model will be more costly than simply using a consultant and my committee selecting managers.

 Many charitable endowments are charged individual fees for each underlying manager/fund, consulting fees, trust and custody fees and potentially ad hoc fees for elements such as asset allocation studies and travel expenses.
 In fact, our recent research study into investment fees found that the charitable sector could potentially save between £250 million and £288 million in investment fees by using the OCIO model.